 If you're still unhappy with the outcome, you can appeal to The Appeals Service.

-- How to appeal a decision about your Housing Benefit claim (Northern Ireland Housing Executive website)
+- How to appeal a decision about your Housing Benefit claim (NIHE website)

-- What to do if you think the decision on your Housing Benefit or Rate Relief claim is wrong (PDF 108 KB) (PDF 278 KB)
+- What to do if you think the decision on your application is wrong (PDF 278 KB)

 - Help with PDF files

 - How to appeal against a benefits decision